-Welcome to the perfect house — one that satisfies all your needs, functions like a dream, and simplifies your life.
+Welcome to the ideal house -- one that satisfies all your needs, functions like a dream, and simplifies your life.

 Sound too good to be true?
 It’s not.
 The perfect house is made up of common-sense features that give satisfaction no matter where you live, or how big or small your house is.
 And it doesn’t hurt that they also add value to your home.

 If you’re missing one or more of these elements, don’t fret -- few houses are truly perfect.
 But if you have the opportunity to remodel or buy another house, you’ll want to keep these nine essentials at the top of your list.

 The single-level house is resurging in popularity from its heyday as post-war, low-income housing (and the design darling of California’s iconic 1950s architects).
 The reason is simple: Single-level homes are easy to care for -- no hauling out a big extension ladder to reach the second-story.